Who was Jesus (PBUH)?

 Say, “We have believed in Allah (God) and in what was revealed to us and what was revealed to Abraham, Ishmael, Isaac, Jacob, and the Descendants, and in what was given to Moses and Jesus and to the prophets from their Lord.
 We make no distinction between any of them, and we are Muslims (who) submit to Him (God alone).”
 (Quran 3:84)

-Below are some of the truths which God revealed about Jesus (PBUH) in the Quran and which Muslims believe in with certainty.
+Below are the truths God revealed about Jesus (PBUH) in the Quran, which Muslims believe with certainty.

-We request our Christian readers to please take the time to read the below and understand the Islamic perspective of Jesus (PBUH):
+We encourage our Christian visitors to read below and understand the Islamic perspective of Jesus (PBUH) with an open mind:

 In Islam…

-Like Christians, Muslims believe that Mary, Maria in Spanish, or Maryam as she is called in Arabic, was a chaste virgin woman, who miraculously gave birth to Jesus (PBUT).
+Like Christians, Muslims believe that Mary, Maria in Spanish, or Maryam in Arabic, was a chaste virgin woman, who miraculously gave birth to Jesus (PBUT).

-Jesus’ (PBUH) birth in itself was a miracle because he had no father.
-God describes his birth in the Quran as follows:8 miracle birth
+Jesus’ (PBUH) birth was a miracle because he had no father.
+God describes his birth in the Quran:

 “And mention in the Book (the Quran), Mary, when she withdrew in seclusion from her family to a place facing east.
 She placed a screen (to screen herself) from them; then We sent to her a spirit from Us, (the Angel Gabriel), and he appeared before her in the form of a man in all respects.
 She said: ‘Verily, I seek refuge with the Most Kind (God) from you, if you do fear God.’
 (The angel) said: ‘I am only a messenger from your Lord, (to announce) to you the gift of a righteous son.’
 She said: ‘How can I have a son, when no man hath touched me, nor am I unchaste?’
 He said: ‘So (it will be), your Lord said That is easy for Me (God): And (We wish) to appoint him as a sign to mankind and a mercy from Us (God), and it is a matter (already) decreed (by God).’”
 (Quran 19:16-21)